'It's Like A Nightmare': Options Dwindle For Renters Facing Economic Distress

 Slikkerveer says that six months ago, she could never have imagined being in a situation like this.

-"I never dream about it.
+"I never dreamed about it.
 And to be honest with you, it's like a nightmare.
 It's a lot of uncertainty," she says.
 "I was planning, had everything planned.
 And nothing in my plan is working.
 I mean, I have nothing right now."

-As tenants across the country run out of options, more and more are turning to credit cards to pay the rent.
+As tenants across the U.S. run out of options, more and more are turning to credit cards to pay the rent.

 Property management company Zego processes millions of rent checks every month.

-From March to April, they reported that the number of tenants putting rent on a credit card increased 30%; from April to May, it went up another 20%
+It reported that from March to April, the number of tenants putting rent on a credit card increased 30%; from April to May, it went up another 20%.

 As of now, about half the states in the U.S. are allowing evictions, according to Emily Benfer of Columbia Law School, who has been tracking state policies around COVID-19 and housing.